ce-apac-project-idp/developer-repo/demo-app-java/README.md

-# Demo application witten in Java
+# Demo application written in Java

-Minhee originaly made this app and we had used the image called 'user-sample-service' containing this application.
+Minhee originally made this app and we had used the image called 'user-sample-service' containing this application.

+This would be used no more in favour of `react application`